-The West Virginia Department of Economic Development (WVDED) manages the Community Development Block Grant (CDBG), Emergency Shelter Grant (ESG), and Housing for Persons with AIDS (HOPWA) programs to address one of the three primary objectives of providing decent affordable housing, creating economic opportunities, and/or creating suitable living environments, which will provide an outcome of availability/accessibility, affordability, and/or sustainability.
-The Recovery Housing Voucher Program activities and outcomes will be delivered and/or monitored by the project manager and Director Emily Birckhead, MSW with WVARR.
-Ms. Birckhead is the Executive Director of the West Virginia Alliance of
+WVCAD manages the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), Recovery Housing Program (RHP), and Housing for Persons with AIDS (HOPWA) programs to address one of the three primary objectives of providing decent affordable housing, creating economic opportunities, and/or creating suitable living environments, which will provide an outcome of availability/accessibility, affordability, and/or sustainability.

-Recovery Residences.
-Emily Birckhead, MSW Executive Director West Virginia Alliance of Recovery Residences 1116 Smith Street Charleston, WV 25301 (304) 360-0165
+The Recovery Housing Voucher Program activities and outcomes will be delivered and/or monitored by the project manager, Emily Birckhead, MSW with WVARR.
+Ms. Birckhead is the Executive Director of the West Virginia Alliance of Recovery Residences.

+Emily Birckhead, MSW

+Executive Director

+West Virginia Alliance of Recovery Residences

+1116 Smith Street

+Charleston, WV 25301

+(304) 360-0165